josevalim/nested-map-reduce-traversal/README.md

 The goal of this repository is to share solutions to a common problem of traversing and annotating data-structures across a variety of programming languages.

+**Note:** This repository has now been archived with many different solutions across multiple languages, thanks to everyone who contributed!

 ## The problem

 The algorithm should receive a list of sections.
 A section is a key-value data structure, with a "title", a "reset_lesson_position" boolean, and a list of "lessons".
 A lesson is a key-value data structure with the "name" field.